Purpose of the Alliance:

 MECLA will follow these principles to guide our decision-making and work:

-2. We are guided by the science to help develop a series of indicators to measure our success including a target/s for reducing embodied carbon.
+- We are guided by the science to be ambitious and engage constructively with government agencies and industry participants to support and promote the need for carbon budgets and targets that align with a 1.5oC pathway, to help develop a series of indicators to measure our success including target(s) for reducing embodied carbon.

 Our Values: